 An example of commingling of separate and community property occurs in situations where you and your spouse combine incomes.
 If you have $50,000 cash and deposit that cash into a community bank account owned by you and your spouse, that $50,000 will remain separate property no matter what happens after that.
 You may have to hire a forensic accountant to prove that the property is separate, but that’s an entirely different topic.

 This statement is also not true despite what you may have heard about how community property works in Texas.
-Yes, your property and debts may be split pretty much 50/50 in your divorce.
-However, this is not the law, and your case may not work out this way.
+Yes, you may experience an approximate 50/50 division of property and debts in your divorce, but the law doesn’t guarantee this, and your specific case may vary.

-This is not a true statement.
-The vast majority of child custody or divorce orders in Texas have a provision that orders child support to no longer be paid after your child graduates from high school or their eighteenth birthday, whichever comes later.
-You and your child’s other parent could have agreed to something different, so I would recommend that you pay close attention to this when you arrive at that stage in your case.
+This statement is incorrect.
+Most child custody or divorce orders in Texas include a provision that stops child support payments after your child either graduates from high school or turns eighteen, whichever is later.
+However, you and your child’s other parent might have agreed on a different arrangement, so pay close attention to this during that stage of your case.

-If you find yourself in a situation where it is necessary to ask the court for this type of assistance, make sure your attorney requests it in your trial and in your petition for divorce or in the Suit Affecting Parent-Child Relationship if yours is a child custody case.
-It must be raised early in your case, or you will not be eligible to receive additional child support.
+Should you need to request this type of assistance, ensure your attorney includes it in your trial and in your divorce petition or in the Suit Affecting Parent-Child Relationship, if yours is a child custody case.
+You must raise this issue early in your case, or you risk losing eligibility for additional child support.

-In most situations, if you are the primary conservator of a child who will require assistance beyond their high school years, you and your child’s other parent will agree on a set amount of child support to be paid after this stage.
-If there is no agreement in place, you may need to present an expert witness (a doctor, for instance) who can testify about the anticipated need for future support and how long the support will likely need to be paid.
+Typically, if you are the primary conservator of a child needing support beyond their high school years, you and the other parent will likely agree on a set child support amount for this period.
+In the absence of an agreement, you may need to bring an expert witness, like a doctor, to testify about the need for ongoing support and its anticipated duration.